wp-plugins/my-media-category/readme.txt

 <p>Ans1.
 Now its easy please follow this link and you will found best solution http://codex.wordpress.org/Managing_Plugins</p>

 <h4>Que2.
 How to use My Media Category plugin ?</h4>
-<p>its very Easy, You can Create Multiple category and from category you get whatever you want.
+<p>its very Easy, You can Create Multiple category and from category you get whatever you want.</p>
 Enjoy!!

 == Screenshots ==